mevers/prophet_casestudy_demand/README.md

 demand can be as high as the broader winter maximum, as was the case e.g. in FY19/20.

-We also note that there are some clear outliers in the data.
-These outliers can have undesired effects on estimating the overall trend;
-`prophet` can comfortably deal with missing data, and the [recommended way](https://facebook.github.io/prophet/docs/outliers.html) to deal with outliers within `prophet` is to remove them.
+We also note that there are some outliers in the data.
+These outliers can have undesired effects on estimating the overall trend; `prophet` can comfortably deal with missing data, and the [recommended way](https://facebook.github.io/prophet/docs/outliers.html) to deal with outliers within `prophet` is to remove them.
 A word of caution: Outlier removal can be a slippery slope, so care needs to be taken when removing